Syrian violence threatens ancient treasures

 BRONZE STATUE

-Numerous Bronze Age civilisations left successive marks on Syria including Babylonians, Assyrians, and Hittites.
+Numerous Bronze Age civilizations left successive marks on Syria including Babylonians, Assyrians, and Hittites.
 They in turn were replaced by Greeks, Sassanians, Persians, Romans and Arabs, many choosing Syrian cities for their capitals.

 European Crusaders left impressive castles and the Ottoman Empire also made its mark over five centuries.